 Jesus Is A Critical Piece of Evidence

-Even though the life of Christ was a critical part of my personal investigation, I still find myself arguing for God’s existence, at least initially, as though I wasn’t a Christian at all!
+Even though the life of Christ was a critical part of my personal investigation, I still find myself arguing for God’s existence, at least initially, as though I wasn’t a Christian at all.
 When sharing what I believe with skeptical friends and family members, I have to make a conscious effort to remember that Jesus’ life alone demonstrates the existence of God.
 If the gospels are true, none of us need any additional proof.
 Jesus is sufficient evidence that God exists.
+Jesus’ life alone demonstrates the existence of God.
+If the gospels are true, none of us need any additional proof.
+Jesus is sufficient evidence that God exists.
+Click To Tweet

 I’ve written an entire book about this topic, providing you with detailed evidence to support the claims of the New Testament eyewitnesses.
 Check out Cold-Case Christianity.